 - Pour the lemon pound cake batter into the prepared tin (well greased and floured) and bake until a skewer or cake tester inserted in the center comes out without any wet cake batter.

-- Remove the cake and let it cool completely on a wire rack (cooling rack) before dredging icing sugar on the top.
+- Remove the cake and let it cool completely on a wire rack (cooling rack) before dredging powdered sugar on the top.
 Dredge the sugar right before serving this super moist old fashioned lemon pound cake.

 - If you are baking this cake in a bowl shaped tin or a bundt cake tin, make sure your cake tins are all well greased and floured since lining with parchment paper is not possible.
 If you are baking this cake in a round or square or loaf pan, you can also choose to line it with parchment paper.